Primary Teeth Chart

 • Upper and lower second molars: Around 23-33 months of age

-When baby teeth come, children may experience various teething symptoms, including drooling, irritability, gum rubbing, decreased appetite, and a rash around the mouth area (Verma et al., 2017).
+When baby teeth emerge, children may experience various teething symptoms, including drooling, irritability, gum rubbing, decreased appetite, and a rash around the mouth area (Verma et al., 2017).

 What is a Primary Teeth Chart?

 A Primary Teeth Chart is a visual representation that illustrates the typical sequence and timeline for the eruption and shedding of a child's primary teeth.
-This is a helpful reference tool for healthcare professionals and parents alike, showing the expected emergence of each baby tooth and its eventual replacement by the corresponding permanent tooth.
+This is a helpful reference tool for healthcare professionals and parents alike, showing the expected emergence of each baby tooth in the upper or lower jaw and their eventual replacement by the corresponding permanent tooth.

 The Primary Teeth Chart typically depicts the arrangement of the 20 primary teeth in a child's mouth, with the upper jaw (top teeth) and lower jaw (bottom teeth) shown separately.
 Each tooth is labeled with its common name (e.g., upper lateral incisor, upper canine, lower central incisor first molar), and the approximate age ranges for its eruption and shedding are indicated.